Garlic Butter Shrimp Hawaiian Style Dish to Savor

 If you need gluten-free options, use tamari instead of soy sauce.
 It gives the same great taste without gluten.
 For low-carb diets, switch to cauliflower rice instead of jasmine rice.
 It keeps the meal light and delicious.

 These variations make garlic butter shrimp Hawaiian style fun and flexible.
 You can enjoy it in many ways.
-For the full recipe, check out the earlier section.

 Storage Info